IrishBruseForks/Final-Year-Project/Documentation/Proposal.md

 # Project Context:

 Instant communication and the multitude of applications that provide such a service are used by a vast majority of the world's populace each day.
-Since the invention of the telephone communication has been evolving and with this continuous evolution in in technology, users are always seeking the next best ways in which they can communicate instantly.
+Since the invention of the telephone communication has been evolving and with this continuous evolution in technology, users are always seeking the next best ways in which they can communicate instantly with friends and family.

-With Artificial Intelligence (AI) becoming more popular, there is a rising demand by users to access smarter, more intuitive, and user-friendly communication platforms.
+With Artificial Intelligence (AI) becoming more prominent in our lives, there is a rising demand by users to access smarter, more intuitive, and user-friendly communication platforms.
 The reason for this is users want an application that can aid in automating, assisting and that enhances their interactions through the use of an AI-powered application.

-## Proposed Solution:

 As this is a group project, we aim to develop an instant messaging application (for both Desktop and Mobile Devices) that will have a strong focus on AI/Bot integration.
-The application will allow users to create an account, instant message/communicate, as well as send various multimedia files (mp3, mp4, gifs and many more) and interact and make use of the implemented bots and their various functions.
-See project objectives for more information.
+The application will allow users to create an account, instant message/communicate, as well as send various multimedia files (images, gifs and many more) and interact and make use of the implemented bots and their various functions.

 # Project Objectives: